 A 'Show Hunter' should possess more substance than the modern ridden Show Horse but it must be emphasised they should be quality animals.
 A quality 'Show Hunter' must create the impression that it is capable of hunting over a variety of terrain - this militates against any weakness in conformation which would prevent this, and he must do it comfortably and safely for his rider.
-The Show Hunter in competition is <a href="https://no.com/no.c
+The Show Hunter in competition is not-required to jump other than in Working Hunter Events